UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_04.md

 Notes:

-Let’s return to to the cities dataset that we have been working with.
+Let’s return to the cities dataset that we have been working with.

 ---